en fr de

 • in specific ways,

-• depending on the context / infrastructure available.
+• depending on the given context / infrastructure.

-To be citizens, the actions of these people should be constant and regular, competent and effective, informed, safe, coherent, ethical, responsible and critical.
+The actions of citizens should be consistant and regular, competent and effective, well-informed, safe, coherent, ethical, responsible and critical.

 • knowledge;

-• skills (particularly cognitive and socio-emotional) and know-how (particularly technical);
+• skills (particularly cognitive and socio-emotional skills) and know-how (particularly technical know-how);

-• awareness (in relation to the different dimensions that make up digital citizenship: for example, awareness of what constitutes safe (or unsafe) or ethical (or unsafe) action;
+• awareness (of the different dimensions that make up digital citizenship: for example, awareness of what constitutes safe (or unsafe) or ethical (or unethical) behaviour;

-• Attitudes or interpersonal skills, including the ability to commit.
+• Attitudes or interpersonal skills, including the ability to make a commitment.

-For example, to act ethically and responsibly, you need to be aware of what ethical and responsible action is, and have a knowledge and critical understanding of your rights and responsibilities.
-You also need to have the know-how (technological, for example) and skills needed to exercise your rights and responsibilities, and to be prepared to make a personal commitment.
+For example, to act ethically and responsibly, you need to be aware of what ethical and responsible action is and have knowledge and critical understanding of your rights and responsibilities.
+You also need to have the necessary know-how (technological, for example) and skills to exercise your rights and responsibilities, and to be prepared to make a personal commitment.